NaufanRikza/worlder-microservice-task/README.md

 ## System Architecture

-The system is composed of two main Go microservices:
+The system is composed of several microservices orchestrated by Docker Compose:

+*   **Sensor Producers**: Three instances of the `sensor-producer` service are configured, each simulating a different sensor:
+    *   `sensor-producer-temperature-1`: Simulates a temperature sensor.
+    *   `sensor-producer-humidity`: Simulates a humidity sensor.
-*   **`sensor-producer`**: A service that simulates a sensor.
-It periodically generates data and publishes it to an MQTT topic.
-It also exposes an HTTP endpoint to dynamically change the frequency of data generation.
+    *   `sensor-producer-temperature-2`: Simulates a second temperature sensor.
+    Each producer generates data and publishes it to an MQTT topic.
+They also expose an HTTP endpoint to dynamically change their data generation frequency.

-*   **`sensor-consumer`**: This service subscribes to the MQTT topic to receive sensor data.
-It then stores this data in a MySQL database and provides a RESTful API for clients to authenticate, retrieve, and manage the sensor data.
+*   **`sensor-consumer`**: This service subscribes to the MQTT topic to receive data from all producers.
+It then stores this data in a MySQL database and provides a RESTful API for clients to authenticate and manage the sensor data.

+*   **`nginx`**: A reverse proxy that sits in front of the `sensor-consumer`.
+All API requests to the consumer service are routed through Nginx.

 For a visual representation of the architecture and database schema, please refer to the `System Diagram.jpg` and `ERD.jpg` files in the repository.